OdinsHat/odinshat.github.io/source/_posts/Hexo-Deezer-Tag-Plugin.md

 title: Hexo Deezer Tag Plugin
 date: 2015-07-19 14:17:59
+tags:
+  - hexo
-tags: hexo, javascript
+  - javascript
+  - projects
 ---

 As a relatively new user to Hexo I thought it only right to put my contrbution into the mix with a new plugin.
+I was inspired by [Ivanov Yordan's Spotify tag plugin here](https://github.com/ivanovyordan/hexo-tag-spotify).

 The [Deezer Tag Plugin](https://github.com/OdinsHat/hexo-tag-deezer).